 Jet you build with plansThis is a fully throttle capable jet in 20-lb, 40-lb, 80-lb, and 130-lb thrust sizes.
-Complete plans are on CD-ROM and include technical and engineering details, complete assembly instructions and drawings, and 3D electronic models.
+Complete plans are in electronic format for instant download and include technical and engineering details, complete assembly instructions and drawings, and 3D electronic models.
 Plans for the MEG-2X backpack helicopter and a 5-lb jet are included as bonuses (with 3D models in Solidworks).
-Plans include:
+Instant Download Plans include:

 - You get All Sizes: 20-lb, 40-lb, 80-lb & 130-lb Thrust Jets Modeled in Rhino